Above Left to Right, Tails of:

 Mrs. Shirley Smith, a world renowned glass hen on nest expert, keynote

 speaker, and published author on this overall very broad topic.
 With so many

-significant number of them can almost always be found in the ever expanding
+number of them can almost always be found in the ever expanding online

-observing, studying and learning to recognize the features of Fenton's hen on nest dishes
+studying and learning to recognize the features of Fenton's hen on nest dishes

-and in doing so can learn to identify a hen on nest as Fenton, or
+and in doing so can learn to identify a hen on nest as Fenton, or not, from online

 Fenton's hen on nest dishes, its important to learn to observe the larger details

 and via this observation and study and learn to recognize the overall shape of

 Fenton's various hen on nest dishes, from their silhouette.

 Once familiar with the forms of Fenton's various hen on nest dishes, it should